manuelbomi/An-Approach-to-LLM-Hallucination-Reduction-Using-GPT4All-and-Customized-Dataset/README.md

 ### **OVERVIEW**
 In this discourse, we show how GPT4All can be installed on a person computer and how models can be used along with selected dataset in order to reduce the model's hallucination and thus improve on the model's reponse to queries.

-Hertz Holdings Inc publicly available datasets (available here: https://github.com/manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI- )  are used for a case study
+Hertz Global Holdings Inc. publicly available datasets (available here: https://github.com/manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI- )  are used for a case study

 ---